 int() tries to coerce the argument into an integer and return it.

-For example, let's suppose that you have a string holding the number
+For example, let's suppose that we have a string holding the number

 10 in it, as

-Doing arithmetic with this string would not be possible — one would have to first convert it into a numeric type to be able to perform arithmetic operations on it.
-And for this, one could use the
+Doing arithmetic with this string is not possible — we have have to first convert it into a numeric type to be able to perform arithmetic operations on it.

 num = '10' # convert num into an integer num = int(num) print(num + 5) # 15